JSpeedie/cmp-tree/README.md

 Next I used `callgrind` to take a look at the call graph and which functions were eating up the greatest portions of the total CPU time the program used.
-I found that the majority of CPU time (~54%) was spent comparing bytes from files, with only a small percentage (~8%) of run time spent reading the files.
-This also surprised me since I thought this program could be really disk I/O heavy and that on the right input, disk I/O would contribute a significant amount to total CPU time.
+I found that the majority of CPU time (~54%) was spent comparing chunks from regular files, with only a small percentage (~8%) of run time spent reading the files.
+This also surprised me since I thought this program could be really disk heavy and that on the right input, disk I/O would contribute a significant amount to total CPU time.